uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 Eventually we will include this in an AR app (preview above), so to get started you should make a new Unity project by forking and cloning Tom's [AR template](https://github.com/uwetom/AR-Template) on GitHub.

+## Setup: Fork and clone the AR template
 If you aren't sure how to Fork and Clone a GitHub repository watch this video: (otherwise skip ahead)

 <iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=7bf90f82-466e-4255-a7c2-b27b0117b82a&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="MP fork and clone 5 February 2025 at 16:54:57" ></iframe>